lopierra/r4ds_study_group/r4ds_week32.md

 ![](r4ds_week32_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 Looks like precipitation has the greatest effect on delay.
-Wind speed also slightly increases delay.
-Not sure why increased visibility seems to decrease delays?
-Maybe it’s not significant.
+Wind speed also slightly increases delay, but maybe it’s not significant.
+As expected, greater visibility decreases delay.

 > 5. What happened on June 13 2013?
 Display the spatial pattern of
 >     delays, and then use Google to cross-reference with the weather.